cowprotocol/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

 </ol>
 <li><strong>HOW TO RESOLVE COMPLAINTS AND DISPUTES</strong></li>
 <ol>
-<li>If an alleged breach, controversy, claim, dispute or difference <span>arises out of or in connection with the present </span><span>Terms </span><span>between you and us </span>(a &ldquo;<strong>Dispute</strong>&rdquo;), you agree to seek to resolve the matter with us amicably by referring the matter to GnosisDAO subcategory of <a href="https://forum.gnosis.io/" target="_blank" rel="noopener noreferrer">forum.gnosis.io</a> with a detailed description, the date and time the issue arose, your handle to contact you on and the outcome you are seeking.&nbsp;</li>
+<li>If an alleged breach, controversy, claim, dispute or difference <span>arises out of or in connection with the present </span><span>Terms </span><span>between you and us </span>(a &ldquo;<strong>Dispute</strong>&rdquo;), you agree to seek to resolve the matter with us amicably by referring the matter to GnosisDAO subcategory of <ExternalLink href="https://forum.gnosis.io/" target="_blank" rel="noopener noreferrer">forum.gnosis.io</ExternalLink> with a detailed description, the date and time the issue arose, your handle to contact you on and the outcome you are seeking.&nbsp;</li>
 <li>Your right to take legal action remains unaffected by the existence or use of this complaints procedure.</li>
 </ol>
 <li><strong>DISPUTE RESOLUTION</strong></li>